vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

 The "mental strength" concept helps provide the hidden term that connects mental health with the challenges one undertakes.
-And increasing one's mental strength meaans *pushing out* one's tradeoff curve.
+And increasing one's mental strength means *pushing out* one's tradeoff curve.
 We can thus recognize more that people who take on more stress and have worse mental health may not be less mentally strong than others.
 And we can also think about ways that we can raise our mental